bpietroniro/parse-graph/README.md

 ## Run the Program

 If all else went as planned, you should be able to run the program with `go run .` from the project root directory.
+(Or create an executable using `go build` if you'd like.)

 ### Command Line Arguments